ozfortress/ozfortress_docs/docs/rules/global.md

 - A person's name or likeness.
 This excludes celebrities and political figures.
     - ozfortress staff reserve the right to make contradictory rulings to this on a case-by-case basis.
 - Copyrighted names or branding that the team does not have express permission to use.
+- Making your team name an acronym hinting or alluding at something inappropriate or in breach of our guidelines.
 - Anything that violates our Community Guidelines.

+Violations of these guidelines can, and will result in punishment.
+It is the responsibility of teams to choose an appropriate team name/alias.

 #### 4.1.2.
 Premier Team Aliases
-Premier teams will have their aliases held to a higher standard befitting the division's status as the highest level of Australian competitive play.
+Premier teams will have their aliases held to a higher standard befitting the division's status as the highest level of competitive play in our league.

 #### 4.1.3.
 Team and Sponsorship Tags
-Team organisation and sponsorship tags are permitted but must be both appropriate and reasonable.
+Team organisation and sponsorship tags are permitted but must be both appropriate and reasonable (not too many characters so broadcasts can include it in your names).

 ### 4.2.
 Team Captains
 Captains have the ultimate responsibility for their team, representing them in organising matches and communicating with ozfortress administrators.
 In the event of any team-related offenses, captains will be held responsible and will be subject to punishment.